 The Opera & Theatre Journey

 It was singing and playing the viola as a child that first drew Steven Sloane into music.
 He was active in choruses, musical theater, folk singing and at one time he studied to be a cantor.
-His love of and sympathy for vocal music continues to the present day.
+His passion and sympathy for vocal music continues to the present day.

 As Principal Resident Conductor at Frankfurt Opera (1988-1992), he conducted Le nozze di Figaro, La clemenza di Tito, The Rise and Fall of the City of Mahagonny, The Tales of Hoffmann, Lohengrin, Tosca, La traviata, Iphigenie en Tauride, Macbeth, Rigoletto, Il barbiere di Siviglia and Carmen.
 During this period he was also a regular guest conductor at the New York City Opera. where his productions of Cavalleria rusticana and Pagliacci at New York City Opera were broadcast nationally by PBS television on “Live from Lincoln Center”.